perfana/perfana-docs/docs/analysing/analysing.md

 The test run information sections shows all the meta data for the test.
 It is possible to add annotations to the test run.
 If required, it is also possible to manually update the `Version` property by clicking it.

-### Test properties
+### Variables

-The test properties section shows all of the key-value pairs pairs passed by the performance test.
-This feature can for instance be used to describe a test setup used for the test.
+The variables section shows all of the key-value pairs pairs passed by the load test script.
+Variables can be used in [links](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#links)

 ### Check results